qkzk/fm/development.md

   - [x] read (using serde_yaml) and write (using serde::Serialize) display settings from a [session file](~/.config/fm/session.yaml).
   - [x] make every session element private, ensure we read the correct setting for dual.
 - [x] FIX: opening help or fuzzyfindhelp crashes if a listed action has no keybind (aka. the user overwritten a keybind without creating one for old action).
-- [ ] !command should print something
+- [x] !command & cli_application print the command run and the output
 - [ ] Pre release
   - [x] Fix last missing items
   - [x] check installation (remove config, cargo build)